q-Whittaker functions, finite fields, and Jordan forms

 \subsection{Proof of the \texorpdfstring{$q$}{q}-Burge correspondence}

 We now prove that the forward and backward probabilities defined in \cref{sec_probabilities} give a probabilistic bijection proving the Cauchy identity for $q$-Whittaker functions (\cref{q-cauchy_intro}), whenever $1/q$ is a prime power.
-(By \cref{remark_infinitely_many}, proving the identity for an infinite number of values of $q$ establishes the identity for all $q$.)
+(By \cref{remark_infinitely_many}, this implies the identity holds for all $q$.)